ThePhD/ThePhD.github.io/_posts/2019-08-26-Seize the Bits.markdown

 It is finally time.<!--more-->

 After 3 months and quite a bit of hard work, I have finally finished the Google Summer of Code program.
-In it, I have finished an enhanced and improved implementation of [P0237](https://wg21.link/p0237) and [N2050](https://wg21.link/n2050).
-In my original proposal, I stated that I would implement a range-based `bit_view`, a container adaptor version of `dynamic_bitset`, all of the `bit_iterator`/`bit_reference`/`bit_value` types, and more.
-Going through the checklist of each phase:
+In it, I have created an enhanced and improved implementation of [P0237](https://wg21.link/p0237) and [N2050](https://wg21.link/n2050) from scratch.
+In my [original proposal to get the Summer of Code work-study](https://github.com/ThePhD/itsy_bitsy/blob/master/docs/gsoc/proposal/2019.08.17%20-%20ThePhD%20-%20Summer%20of%20Code%20Proposal%20-%20bit.pdf), I stated that I would implement a range-based `bit_view`, a container adaptor version of `dynamic_bitset`, all of the `bit_iterator`/`bit_reference`/`bit_value` types, and more.

+Let's go through the checklist of each phase and what we managed to implement and work on:

 # Phase 1 - bit_iterator, bit_reference, bit_value and bit_view